Everest Three High Passes Trek

 • Altitude: 4,210m | 13,812ft

-After taking breakfast, we trek down to Thame more amazing snow peaks.
-We may meet Tibetan trader encampments along the way for pictures of a rare lifestyle.
 About 150 meters above Thame, there is a Thame Monastery, a picturesque monastery set among the many homes of monks and laypeople.
 It's perched on the side of a hill overlooking the valley.
 This is the site for the spring celebration of the Mani Rimdu festival, held about the middle of May each year.

 • Meals: B L D

-• Altitude: 3,880m | 12,729ft.
+• Altitude: 3,880m | 12,729ft

 Morning walking outskirts of Thame village with a short uphill and gradual walk to Thamo with hydropower of Namche and other Khumbu villages, a good walk leads back into green woodland of tall pines and rhododendron tree lines as the path approach Namche Bazaar.
-From here downhill walk back to Monjo near the Sagarmatha National Park entrance and exit, walk leads downhill to Dudh Kosi River through Jorsalle to reach a pleasant nice village at Monjo for an overnight stop.

 • Meals: B L D

-• Altitude: 2,840m | 9,317ft.
+• Altitude: 2,840m | 9,317ft

-As per our normal morning flight schedule for Kathmandu, transfer to Tenzing Hillary Airport terminal and then board in respective airlines plane for the sweeping and panoramic flight back to Kathmandu, overlooking tremendous views of mountains as our air journey ends at Kathmandu airport.
-After checking out then transfer back to your respective hotels with time in the afternoon for leisure moments and individual activities.
+As per our normal morning flight schedule for Kathmandu, transfer to Tenzing Hillary Airport terminal and then board in respective airline plane for the sweeping and panoramic flight back to Kathmandu, overlooking tremendous views of mountains as our air journey ends at Kathmandu airport

 • Meals: Breakfast

-• Accommodation: Hotel
+• Accommodation: 3 Start Hotel

-After huge adventure trekking from Everest 3 high passes trekking, a wonderful time to have a complete extra rest day in Kathmandu, relax and visit old Kathmandu place or you can visit Bhaktapur Durbar square.
 Due to the weather at Lukla domestic flights might change then we can use also this as an extra day that is why we highly recommend our comfortable Everest three high passes trek itinerary of 21 days.

 • Meals: Breakfast

-• Accommodation: Hotel
+• Accommodation: 3 Star Hotel

 After a wonderful time at Everest 3 high passes trekking with the grand service of Nepal Spirit Adventure, as per the flight time transfer to the international air terminal for your departure homeward bound or to the next respective countries.